• Link to Facebook

 See art like never before

-The Chambers of the Black Hand is a subterranean gallery 11 metres below the earth’s surface in a 100-year-old former opal mine.
+The Chambers of the Black Hand is a subterranean gallery 11 metres below the Earth’s surface in a 100-year-old former opal mine.

 Over the past 19 years, former Royal Marine and deep-sea diver Ron Canlin has etched countless artistic carvings into the walls of these opal caves.